isar/hive/README.md

 box.clear();
 ```

-> 🐝 Bees have been around for more than 30 million years!
+> Bee fact: Bees have been around for more than 30 million years!
 Their long history predates the existence of humans and even dinosaurs.

 ### ✨ Using Boxes like Lists